ApoGouv/resume/README.md

 - **npm run build**: Builds the project for production using Vite.

 - **npm run preview**: Locally previews the production build using Vite.

+- **predeploy**: Runs the `dev:gen-pdfs` script to generate images and PDFs of the resume app, and then builds the project using `npm run build`.
+This script is used automatically before deploying our application to ensure that the latest changes are included in the build.

+- **deploy**: Deploys the built project to GitHub Pages using the `gh-pages` package.
+It uploads the contents of the `dist` directory to a dedicated branch, making our application accessible via GitHub Pages.

 ## Kudos (in alphabetical order) 🫡